MicrosoftDocs/iis-docs/iis/manage/managing-your-configuration-settings/adding-ie-9-mime-types-to-iis.md

 The preview release of Microsoft Internet Explorer (IE) version 9 includes support for additional MIME Types for rich media applications.
 To support the additional MIME Types, the MIME types must be added to your IIS server.

-The following additonal MIME types are supported in IE 9:
+The following additional MIME types are supported in IE 9:

 | File name extension | MIME type |
 | --- | --- |